dragonnn/efmt/README.md

-A small, fast and panic-free alternative to core::fmt
+A tiny, fast and panic-free alternative to core::fmt

-The basis for the development of sfmt is [japaric's ufmt](https://github.com/japaric/ufmt).
+The basis for the development of tfmt is [japaric's ufmt](https://github.com/japaric/ufmt).

 # Design goals
 - Optimised for size and speed for small embedded systems